 Consider your actions, if this affects you personally or if you are struggling in general with HMRC debts/business debt:

 • Speak to your accountant with regards to any up-coming bills which you don’t think you will now be able to pay on time – Assess with them, the impact on your cash flow/forecasts.

-• If you need assistance, with the likes of accruing HMRC debts – speak to specialist advisors out there who can assist with the likes of Time to Pay plans – www.taxdebtshelpandadvice.com
+• If you need assistance, with the likes of accruing HMRC debts – speak to specialist advisors out there who can assist with the likes of a Time to Pay Arrangement – www.taxdebtshelpandadvice.com

 • Look at your own ways of increasing revenue – If a void is left; can new business contracts/sales be bought on quickly that could help?

 • Contact a specialist Insolvency Practitioner if you are concerned things may escalate out of control.

 Seek advice as early as possible, be that from your accountant or a specialist advisor.
 At the moment everyone is assessing just how much impact these events may have on other businesses and it is likely to take time before the dust settles on this.